hideyukiinada/examples/tensorflow/session_run_hook_example.md

-# How to use tf.train.SessionRunHook
+# How to use TensorFlow's tf.train.SessionRunHook
 by Hide Inada

 I was looking at CIFAR10 example code and saw that they are subclassing tf.train.SessionRunHook to create a